Chan Chan Day Trip & Artisanal Fishing in Huanchaco - Photo 1

 • 8 hours

 Discover the history of the largest adobe city in South America on our Chan Chan day trip.
-You'll also do some artisanal fishing in Huanchaco and see the traditional reed watercraft boats used in this city.
+You'll also do some artisanal fishing in Huanchaco and see traditional reed watercraft boats used in this city.

 Chan Chan Day Trip & Artisanal Fishing in Huanchaco

-At 8 am, we'll pick you up from your hotel in Trujillo and set off on our day trip to Chan Chan and Huanchaco, located in northeast Peru.
+At 8 am, we'll pick you up from your hotel in Trujillo and set off on our day trip to Chan Chan and Huanchaco, located 30 minutes from Trujillo.

 We will return to Trujillo, arriving at 4 pm.